 Our Log Stores are designed and made by us here in Dorset with local craftsmen.
-We are an established firm (20 years old) with a reputation for quality in construction, finish and unrivalled customer service.
+We are an established firm (over 22 years old) with a reputation for quality in construction, finish and unrivalled customer service.

 Doesn't tanalised timber contain 'nasties' such as cadmium and arsenic?